witherScript/witherScript/README.md

 - 💬 Hit me up if you want to co-refactor some open source features.
 Been eyeing -> Building a React tool to warn about memory leaks, extending EventEmitter to check for unfreed Event Listeners etc

- I love (and therefore disdain): C++, TypeScript, Python, HTMX, React, the Virtual DOM I am trying to love: Vanilla JS
+ I love: C++, TypeScript, Python, HTMX, React, the Virtual DOM I am trying to love: Vanilla JS